roitberg-group/lammps-ani/README.md

 5. `ani_neighbor` (Optional) - Neighbor list type: `full` or `half`.
 Default is `full` and is prefered for performance benefit.
 6. `ani_precision` (Optional) - Precision mode: `single` or `double`.
 Default is `single`.

+On NVIDIA GPUs, tensor cores that are used to speed up matrix multiplication using TF32 precision format are disabled by default.
+One could enable it by setting environment virable: `export LAMMPS_ANI_ALLOW_TF32=1`.

 ### Models